Monday 17.08.2020 - Friday 21.08.2020

 Saturday, 22nd August

-Applications will be accepted from April onwards.
-The summer school targets Master students, PhD students and early-stage post-docs working on or interested in computational mechanics and/or topics related to machine learning and data driven materials science.
+Applications will be accepted from March onwards until the end of April.
+The summer school targets Master students, PhD students and early-stage post-docs working on or interested in computational and experimental high-throughput approaches, topics related to machine learning and data driven materials science.
 To apply for the school the following documents are needed (and have to be uploaded as PDF)

 The summer school will take place